michellelynne/audio-editor/README.md

 # audio-editor
-Do some automatic editing on my audio files/
+Do some automatic editing on my audio files.

+#TODO: Write ReadME on how to use script.
+#TODO: Write tests.
+#TODO: Create simple FE?